Kyagara/rt/README.md

 - `rt://twitch/zfg1`
 - `rt://www.twitch.tv/zfg1`

-If using extensions like [LibRedirect](https://github.com/libredirect/browser_extension), you can set a frontend for YouTube like Invidious and set the instance URL to `rt://yt`.
-The same can be done for Twitch, you can set the frontend to SafeTwitch and set the instance URL to `rt://tw`.
+If you are using extensions like [LibRedirect](https://github.com/libredirect/browser_extension), you can set a frontend for YouTube like Invidious and set the instance URL to `rt://`.
+The same can be done for Twitch, you can set the frontend to SafeTwitch and set the instance URL to `rt://`.

 ### Paths